Last Updated on February 21, 2022 by Jenelle Marie Pierce, CSE, Executive Director

 For the first 2 years after our launch, we readily identified with the color red.
-Now, we – those of us behind the scenes, the people who support our work, and our readers – are somewhere along the acceptance spectrum, and the varied hues of orange we’re using displays that progress visually.
+Now, we – those of us behind the scenes, the people who support our work, and our readers – are somewhere along the acceptance spectrum, and the varied hues of orange we’re using display that progress visually.

 BLACK & WHITE:

 Black and White represent STI facts and STI resources.

 The STI Project promotes education and awareness by sharing reputable resources and facts about STIs.
 By sharing a thorough list of STI resources (STI hotlines, STI testing centers, STI treatment options, STI symptoms, & STI facts), The STI Project is taking a modern-day approach toward STI prevention by way of STI education.

 Grey represents individual STI stories – that of those living with an STI and those who love someone who is living with an STI.